yalland-ubi/yalland-docs/v3/YALLCommissionRewardPool.md

 # YALLCommissionRewardPool

 Claims commission from registered contracts once a period.
-Distributes the claimed commission among verifiers, delegators and (optionally) members
+Distributes the claimed commission among verifiers, delegators and (optionally) members.
+The funds weren't claimed by any of the validators or members will be redistributed to the next period.
+This rule doesn't apply to delegator rewards.

 ## Inheritance